Dark blue underwear and 3 menstrual pads on a pink background

 Healthy discharge should be odorless or slightly musky, so if you do start to notice a strong smell, definitely don't ignore it.
 There are a number of different vaginal infections that can cause changes in vaginal discharge, including dryness, strong odors or a change in color.

-If the odor is accompanied by itching, burning, a rash or even pain, you should visit your doctor right away to make sure you don't have an infection or STD.
+If the odor is accompanied by itching, burning, a rash or even pain, you should seek care right away to make sure you don't have an infection or STD.
 Some possible culprits in these situations could be:

 • Bacterial vaginosis: This infection is caused by an overgrowth of bacteria in the vagina that upsets the body's natural balance.
 The symptoms of BV are a thin white, green or gray discharge; itching; a fishy odor; and possibly a burning sensation during urination.
 While unpleasant, bacterial vaginosis (BV) is easily treatable with medication.